naolsen/fctbases/README.md

 * Calculate basis at desired time point(s)
 * Evaluate basis with coefficients at desired time point(s)
 * Both of the above, but with derivates

+Source package for installation can be found in Functional_0.1.2.tar.gz